Create Custom Plugins

 1. Create Plugin Spec File.

 • Custom plugins cannot have vendor value of rapid7 or komand.
-If you are modifying an existing plugin, make sure to change this value.
+If you are creating a new plugin, make sure to change this value.

 • Each time you upload a plugin to InsightConnect, you must increment the version of that plugin.

 • Versioning in InsightConnect follows Semantic Versioning down to pre-release versioning.
-Example: 1.0.1-1 for a bugfix on 1.0.0
+Example: 1.0.1 for a bug fix on 1.0.0

 • Be sure to run make